u360/PHTML/README.md

 HTML Lines
 ----------

 Lines that begin with `<` are treated as HTML lines.
 If the line does not end with `>`, then the next line is treated as an HTML line as well.
 So will all lines until a line does end with `>`.
+This allows you to split long HTML lines over multiple lines.

-These lines will be treated as HTML lines...
+These two lines will be treated as HTML lines...

     <p>Hello World!</p>
     <img src="photo.jpg" width="400" height="300" />